aureooms-research/homepage/content/home/teaching.md

 widget = "custom"

 # Order that this section will appear in.
-weight = 60
+weight = 110

 +++

-I am a teaching assistant for the Computability and Complexity (INFOF408) lectures at ULB.
+I was a teaching assistant for the Computability and Complexity (INFOF408) lectures at ULB from 2015 to 2019.